President Donald Trump believes in hell and he thinks it can be found in mentally-ill gunmen who shoot school children.

 5. It is time to teach the Gospel with its message what life is really about:

 6. President Trump even applies hell to himself: “I try like hell to hide my bald spot,” he joked.
-His vocabularly is rather limited, and restricted to superlatives, for good or for bad.
-What is the effect of such abuse of language?
+This suggests that his vocabularly is rather limited, and restricted to superlatives, for good or for bad.
+He is intelligent enough to enlarge his vocabulary, but the problem is that his dumbed-down audience might not understand more nuanced language, so he uses the vulgar which is understood and noticed by his audience.
+Yet, what is the effect of such abuse of language?
 Swearing is a sign of someone who has a rather poor command of their language.
 It is also a method of demeaning some important concepts such as God, Lord, Jesus, Christ, heaven and – yes, hell.
-A president who wants to support and promote Christianity should improve his vocabulary.
+A US President who wants to support and promote Christianity should improve his vocabulary.